JulienGmd/ft_transcendance/services/frontend/README.md

 // Top level code runs on preload (on <a> hover), use onMount for page load logic console.log("Page not loaded yet")

+// Called by the router before navigating to this page, return false to cancel navigation export function onGuard(route: string): boolean {
+  return !!getUser()
+}

 // Called by the router when the page is loaded, can be used to query/manipulate DOM, set up event listeners, etc. export async function onMount(): Promise<void> {
   showNotify("Page loaded")
 }

-// Called by the router before the page is removed, can be used to clean up window/document event listeners. export function onDestroy(): void {
+// Called by the router before the page is removed, can be used to clean up window/document event listeners export function onDestroy(): void {
   showNotify("Page unloaded", "error")
 }